 Drive-To-Work provides access to legal assistance for low income or previously incarcerated persons to restore driving privileges so they can drive to work and keep a job.
-Eligible individuals apply for our services, sign customary client agreements and pay an administrative fee starting at $250.
+Eligible individuals apply for our services, sign customary client agreements and pay an administrative fee starting at $300 (as of July 1.)
 We work with our clients to address the issues causing their license suspension, as shown on DMV records.

 DMV Requirements for License Restoration